penske-media-corp/pmc-larva/packages/larva-scss/README.md

 # Larva SCSS

+**Note:** As of 8.7.0-alpha, the recommended approach for class generation is NOT to use these generators, but to directly iterate over a map of tokens add rulesets within that loop.

 This repository holds core SCSS tools and tokens for Larva.
 These include:

 - Breakpoint mixin
-- Tokens (e.g. spacing, color, z-index, and transition values)
+- Variables (e.g. spacing, color, z-index, and transition values)
-- Generators (i.e. mixins that generate classes according to a list of tokens)
+- Generators (i.e. mixins that generate classes according to a list of tokens) **NOT RECOMMENDED FOR UTILITIES**

 This repository provides **Sass files only**.
 The consuming project is responsible for building the assets.

 ## Usage

 Import a SCSS file for tools or tokens to use them in your project.

 ### Available Tools